roaldnefs/awesome-prometheus/README.md

 * [How To Add a Prometheus Dashboard to Grafana ](https://www.digitalocean.com/community/tutorials/how-to-add-a-prometheus-dashboard-to-grafana) - Walkthrough on how to add a Prometheus dashboard to Grafana.
 * [Instructions and example code for a Prometheus workshop](https://github.com/juliusv/prometheus_workshop) - Instructions and example code for a Prometheus workshop by Julius Volz.
 * [Checking if SSH is responding with Prometheus](https://www.robustperception.io/checking-if-ssh-is-responding-with-prometheus/) - Walkthrough on how to use the Blackbox Exporter to check if SSH is responding by Brian Brazil.
+* [Monitor your GitHub Repos with Docker and Prometheus](https://www.brianchristner.io/monitor-your-github-repos-with-docker/) - Monitor your GitHub Repos with Docker and Prometheus.

 ## Videos